Last Updated: 09/15/2017

 Work this week -

-- Maintained project traffic control, including the full closure & detour of High Point Road
+- Maintained project traffic control, including full closure & detour of High Point Road

-- Continued work on the modular block retaining walls & concrete copings
+- Continued installing steel railing on the retaining walls

 Work scheduled for the next week -